ZhonghouXu/DiffSWE2d/README.md

 - Domain dimensions must be exactly divisible by the requested resolution
 - Model coordinates and input files must use the same projected CRS

-### NetCDF input
+### NetCDF and ASCII input

-- DEM and roughness length loaded from one NetCDF file
+- DEM loaded from one NetCDF or ASCII file
-- Rainfall loaded from a separate NetCDF file
+- Rainfall loaded from a separate NetCDF file or txt file
 - DEM and roughness must share coordinates, resolution, and extent
 - Rainfall may have different rows, columns, resolution, alignment, and extent
 - Linear DEM remapping to the model grid